laitifranz/MemCoach/README.md

 ## Interactive Demo

+Test out MemCoach in real time by capturing images directly from your mobile device through a FastAPI backend exposed via ngrok.

 > [!NOTE]
 > - Since the camera access on mobile devices requires a secure context, we need to use a proxy to forward the requests to the FastAPI server via HTTPS.
 We use ngrok for this purpose
 > - API requests are logged in the `outputs/api_requests` directory.
 Check [web/camera/README.md](web/camera/README.md) for more information